Rebate collection is a complicated process, and we believe that supply chain technology needs to step up and lend a hand.

 Two types of rebate

-A major UK food manufacturer recently hit the headlines as suppliers opposed the introduction of ‘pay to play’ rebate collection.
+In 2014, a major UK food manufacturer hit the headlines as suppliers opposed the introduction of ‘pay to play’ rebate collection.
 The manufacturer requested that suppliers make significant annual payments in order to secure future orders, threatening small businesses that could not afford such investments.

-BBC Panorama also investigated one major UK supermarket’s recent financial woes earlier this month.
+The following year, BBC Panorama also investigated one major UK supermarket’s financial woes.
 Suppliers claimed that they were also pressured into paying various charges.
 These payments were cited as the cause of the supermarket's "profit black hole", as supplier income was pulled forward and costs delayed.
 Rebate can therefore harm retailers as well as suppliers if accurate records aren’t kept.

 ‘Pay to play’ rebate collection is now being widely questioned and contended as an unfair practice.
 However, a proportional cost recovery rebate model can help both supplier and retailer to maintain control and transparency within the supply chain.
 Parties are able to preserve quality standards, ethical best practices and commercial value through a non-excessive cost.